mircealungu/mircea/thoughtstream.md

 When I want to clarify an idea, I film something, I make a collage, and I clear up my mind. *Rebekka Boyding.*

+**

-My observation on the fact that a paper book is less oppressive than audiobooks.
+A paper book is less oppressive than audiobook or a video.